xingyzt/notes/astrophysics.md

     on average to occur per atom
   * Only possible (although still rare) for H I in low-density diffuse ISM
   * Optically thin, thus optical depth ∝ H column density
-* H₂ hard to directly observe except for robovibrational bands;
+* H₂ hard to directly observe except for rovibrational bands;
   tracer molecules and their isotopomers used instead
 * Optically thick dust shields H₂ from UV photodissociation, as well as enhancing H₂ formation